 --Research with trawls and dredges is a round-the-clock process.
 It involves hours of free time as the net goes down then up.
 During this time we analyze samples and data, sleep, eat, or relax with books, movies, games, watching the sea.
 This is followed by intense teamwork when the net returns as the fishes and invertebrates have to be sorted, dissected, analyzed and preserved before they decay.
 See pictures below.

 D. CAMERAS and OTHER PERMANENT INSTRUMENTS: Other deepsea research is using cameras and other instruments on platforms on the seafloor, or on buoys at the surface.
-Examples: Hawaii H2O Deepsea Observatory, Mbari's Ocean Observing System (MOOS), the New Millenium Observatory (NeMO) on the Juan de Fuca ridge, and the Neptune Undersea network off western USA and Canada.
+Examples: Mbari's Ocean Observing System (MOOS), the New Millenium Observatory (NeMO) on the Juan de Fuca ridge, and the Neptune Undersea network off western USA and Canada.

-E. CORING DEVICES, WATER SAMPLERS, Etc.: There are also a variety of other devices which can be deployed into the deep with a crane and winch on research ships, or dropped free-fall to the seafloor (to be retrieved by sending a sonic signal to tell the device to release its weights).
+E. LANDERS, CORING DEVICES, WATER SAMPLERS, Etc.: There are also a variety of other devices which can be deployed into the deep with a crane and winch on research ships, or dropped free-fall to the seafloor (to be retrieved by sending a sonic signal to tell the device to release its weights).
 One example is a multicoring device (picture above) which plunges into the seafloor and collects cores of sediment.
-Another is a Conductivity-Temperature-Depth (CTD)sensor and water sampler (see picture, above).
+Another is a Conductivity-Temperature-Depth (CTD) sensor and water sampler (see picture, above).
 Both of these remain tethered to the winch cable.
 There are also specialized free-falling LANDERS and ELEVATORS: see HADAL PAGE for examples

 |Return to Top||Return to Contents Homepage|